Parsely/parsely-ios/README.md

 * `ParselyiOS` is the Parsely iOS SDK source code
 * `HiParsely` is an XCode project demonstrating how to integrate the SDK into an app
-* `Documentation` is the target directory for the Doxygen document generator

 Integrating with XCode